 During the evaluation, Endemic Environmental Services Inc. presented their firm as possessing a thorough understanding of the project and demonstrated extensive experience and technical ability to perform the outlined scope of work in the RFP.
-Endemic has supported the City with biological resources management and monitoring, and restoration services since 2009, and has coordinated with the City on multiple restoration projects in the past involving biological resources and cultural resources protection.
+Endemic has supported the City with biological resources management and monitoring, and restoration services since 2009, and has coordinated with the City on multiple restoration projects in the past involving biological resources and cultural resources.
 Endemic's expertise in wildlife biology, biological monitoring, and environmental compliance will be a critical asset to the successful execution of this project, given the highly sensitive nature of the site.
-In addition, Endemic's thorough understanding of the site's existing resources will be of great value to the project, as the restoration's success will rely on precise implementation and adaptive management to avoid impacts to sensitive resources during the implementation process.
+In addition, Endemic's deep understanding of the site's existing resources will be of great value to the project, as the restoration's success will rely on precise implementation and adaptive management to avoid impacts to sensitive resources during the implementation process.
 In addition to successful performance under its contractual scope, Endemic has also contributed to public conservation activities at Fairview Park and Canyon Park over the years.
-Endemic and its non-profit branch ICRE (Institute for Conservation Research and Education), have a rich history of providing nature tours, community-based restoration activities, and other programs to engage community residents in local environmental stewardship activities.
+Endemic and its non-profit branch ICRE (Institute for Conservation Research and Education) have a rich history of providing nature tours, community-based restoration activities, and other programs to engage community residents in local environmental stewardship activities.

-Therefore, staff recommends award of a PSA to Endemic Environmental Services Inc. (Attachment 3) in an amount not to exceed (NTE) \$1,311,062 for a period of seven (7) years.
+Therefore, staff recommends award of a PSA to Endemic Environmental Services Inc. (Attachment 3) for 7 years in a not to exceed amount of \$1,311,062.